Every True Horror Buff Should Watch These 11 Foreign Horror Films | The Mary Sue

 Country: Australia

-It’s very hard to get this film out of your mind after you watch it.
-There’s a cruel nature to it and that’s mostly due to Mick Taylor (John Jarratt).
-He’s absolutely sadistic.
+It’s very hard to get Wolf Creek out of your mind after you watch it.
+There’s a cruel nature to it and that’s mostly due to Mick Taylor (John Jarratt), an absolutely sadistic villain.
 The film focuses on some poor backpackers who think Mick is a cool guy until they are kidnapped, hunted, and tortured by him.
 The film is really brutal in its violence and doesn’t hold back regarding the twisted nature of Mick.
 Disturbingly, the movie is inspired by a real Australian serial killer (now deceased) named Ivan Milat.
-This film has the same flavor as much of the horror coming out at this time.
-And that’s part of its disturbing magic.
+Wolf Creek has the same gritty flavor as much of the horror coming out during this period, and that’s part of its unsettling magic.
 These characters may make horrible decisions, but they don’t deserve to be hunted by a maniac.

 Inside (2007)